Consistency at an early age is key to getting your little one ready to sleep all night

 Researchers found that 13-month-old infants lost a minute of nighttime sleep for every minute spent on a touchscreen device during the day.
 The sleep they did get was poorer, too, with more nighttime awakenings.

-And 3-month-olds who watched TV for 34 minutes average 22 minutes less sleep over the course of a day.
-(Just five minutes on a touchscreen device costs that same baby 13 minutes of sleep.)
+And 3-month-olds who watched about a half-hour of TV usually got 22 minutes less sleep over the course of a day.
+Just five minutes on a touchscreen device costs that same baby 13 minutes of sleep, too.

-“Try to stay away from anything that might overstimulate your child right before bed,” advises Dr. Szugye.
+“Try to stay away from anything that might overstimulate your child right before bed,” urges Dr. Szugye.

 Advertisement

-“There are always challenges,” says Dr. Szugye, “but try your best to stick to the routine once you get it set.”
+“There are always challenges,” acknowledges Dr. Szugye, “but try your best to stick to the routine once you get it set.”

 Advertisement